ttu-capstone-podman/choco-podman-machine-turnkey/README.md

 Chocolatey package for a turn-key installation of podman-machine

 Installation Instructions:
-    To install the podman-machine turn-key, run `choco install "package_name"`
+    To install the podman-machine turn-key, run `choco install "package_name"` in command prompt or powershell

 Uninstall Instructions:
-    To uninstall the podman-machine turn-key, run `choco uninstall "package_name"`
+    To uninstall the podman-machine turn-key, run `choco uninstall "package_name"` in command prompt or powershell

 Once Installed run these Commands:
     1. `podman-machine create box`